troydai/spire-in-a-kind/README.md

 - A pair of daemon sets that install SPIFFE CSI driver and spire agents on all the nodes.
 The spire agent is also configured through the config file mounted from the config map.

-## Demonstrating workloads
+### Demonstrating workloads

 A pair of gRPC servers and clients are set up for demonstration purposes.
 Their implementation is at https://github.com/troydai/grpcbeacon.

 The workloads are set up as follows:

-- The *beacon* deployment and its Kubernetes service exposed a gRPC service.
+- The *beacon* deployments and its Kubernetes service exposed a gRPC service.
-- The *prober* deployment starts a group of workloads actively signaling the *beacon*.
+- The *prober* deployments are pods contain a toolbox and envoy containers that allow the user to send secured traffic
 - A pair of envoy proxies front both beacon and prober.
 The proxies are configured statically through the mounted config file.
 The probers send requests to port 7000 on localhost, which the local envoy listens to.
 The envoy then forwards requests to the upstream beacon service.
 - The envoy proxies are configured to establish mTLS communication.
 The certifications and private keys are set up through its SDS with the local node’s spire agent UDS.
 - Basic authorizations are configured in the envoy to reject client and server SPIFFE ID that is not allowed.